uriel077/assigment2_dataStructure/README.md

 # assigment2_dataStructure
 """
-This will be the gratest assigment 2 in Sapir Collage
+This will be the greatest assigment 2 in Sapir Collage
 """